knaidu/problem-solving/strings/substring_check_rabin-karp.md

 ## Time complexity
 The brute force algorithm was O(m*n) here we are avoiding the extra substring comparison by computing fingerprint and comparing them instead which ideally is O(1) (depends on the hash function).
-Therefor time complexity of this algorithm is O(n).
+Therefore time complexity of this algorithm is O(n).